List of Legends of Tomorrow characters: Wally West / Kid Flash

 Wally West (portrayed by Keiynan Lonsdale; season 3) is a speedster from Keystone City who recently connected with his long-lost father Joe West, and sister Iris West.
 After acquiring metahuman abilities, Wally trained under his foster brother (later brother-in-law) and fellow speedster Barry Allen, eventually taking over the full-time responsibility of protecting Central City when Barry was trapped in the Speed Force.
 Wally and H.R.
 Wells learn that Wally was initially faster than Barry was at his stage.
-Upon Barry's return, Wally decides to leave Central City in order to forge his own path as a person and hero.
+Upon Barry's return, Wally decides to leave Central City to forge his own path as a person and hero.

 Lonsdale starred as the character on The Flash, and was promoted to a series regular in season three, starting in "The Curse of the Earth Totem" after previously making a guest appearance in "Aruba-Con" and "Here I Go Again".

 Ava Sharpe

-Ava Sharpe (portrayed by Jes Macallan; main: seasons 4-7; recurring: season 3; Vanessa Przada as a young Ava) is the 12th in a line of clones from the year 2213, tricked into believing she was born in the late 20th century who became a special agent for the Time Bureau and initially had a strong dislike of the Legends.
+Ava Sharpe (portrayed by Jes Macallan; main: seasons 4–7; recurring: season 3; Vanessa Przada as a young Ava) is the 12th in a line of clones from the year 2213, tricked into believing she was born in the late 20th century who became a special agent for the Time Bureau and initially had a strong dislike of the Legends.
 She later fell in love with Sara Lance.
 Macallan was promoted to series regular for the fourth season.

 Towards the end of the third season, Ava becomes the director of the Time Bureau, which she runs primarily throughout season four before its downfall in season five.
-Afterwards, she joins the Legends as co-caption alongside Sara. her girlfriend.
+Afterwards, she joins the Legends as co-captain alongside Sara, her girlfriend.

 In season six, Ava works to find Sara after she is abducted by aliens.
 Upon her return, they get engaged and eventually get married.

 In season seven, after another Waverider destroys the Legends' Waverider, Ava and Sara operate as the Bullet Blondes while working to get the Legends to Dr. Gwyn Davies.
 During the mission to save Alun, she learns that her wife is pregnant with her baby.
 When she returned to the Waverider after defeating Evil Gideon and saving the life of Alun Thomas, she was arrested by the Time Police alongside her team for breaking the timeline.